 Why?
 The ATs were equipped originally with a visible-light sensor called STRAP or System for Tip/tilt Removal with Avalanche Photodiodes.
-The STRAP system used a fast steering mirror to correct the slight, but rapid motion of the image of a star caused by the turbulence of the Earth's atmosphere.
-Under good seeing conditions, STRAP provided corrections that allowed astronomers to detect fainter objects in the Universe.
-But the system has limitations — as soon the conditions in the atmosphere degrade below a seeing of 1 arcsecond, the quality of the observations decays instantly.
+The STRAP system used a fast-steering mirror to correct the slight, but rapid, motion of the image of a star caused by the turbulence of the Earth's atmosphere.
+Under good seeing conditions, STRAP provided corrections that allowed astronomers to observe with the VLTI.
+But the system has limitations — as soon as the conditions in the atmosphere degrade below a seeing of 1 arcsecond, the quality of the observations decays instantly.
 With NAOMI, the observations will be able to continue even when the conditions are less than superb, and they will be better under all conditions.

-The goal of the project is to equip all four ATs with NAOMI modules, which contain a basic adaptive optics system, in place of the current STRAP sensor.
-As the ATs are small telescopes, they don’t require an advanced AO system such as SPHERE: NAOMI’s simpler implementation is sufficient to get the job done.
+The goal of the project is to equip all four ATs with NAOMI modules, which contain a basic adaptive optics (AO) system, in place of the current STRAP sensor.
+As the ATs are small telescopes, they don’t require an advanced AO system such as SPHERE; NAOMI’s simpler implementation is sufficient to get the job done.
 With NAOMI, the ATs will be less sensitive to atmospheric conditions.
-The sensitivity of the VLTI’s current instruments like MIDI, AMBER and PIONIER will be improved and second generation instruments like GRAVITY will be able to reach their full potential.
+The sensitivity of the VLTI’s current instruments like AMBER and PIONIER will be improved and second-generation instruments like GRAVITY and MATISSE will be able to reach their full potential.